welcome to needham - storey - wampner funeral service

 Spending time with family, especially with her grandchildren, is Kathy’s greatest joy.
 She also enjoys the outdoors and horseback riding, as well as taking motorcycle trips and farming with her husband.

-Angie Boone, Administrative Assistant - Storey Chapel
+Angie Boone, Administrative Assistant - North Chapel

 Angie is a lifelong resident of Grant County.
 She grew up in Gas City and graduated from Mississinewa High School in 1981.
 She attended Asbury College in KY for a year before returning home and completing her education at Indiana Wesleyan University in 1992 (A.S. in Christian Education) and in 2001 (B.S. in Sociology and Criminal Justice).